Computing & iMedia

 |

 How will it help me in the future?
-GCSE Computing will enable students to work in ANY industry in the future.
+GCSE Computer Science will enable students to work in ANY industry in the future.
 It will also enable students to develop their understanding of current and emerging technologies and how they work.
 Students will look at algorithms in computer programs, develop computer programs to solve programs, evaluate the effectiveness of computer programs\solutions and the impact of computer technology upon society.
 The program language used is Python.
-This course provides a natural progression onto Computer Science\ICT courses in further and higher education. |
+This course provides a natural progression onto A Level Computer Science; Cambridge Technicals in Digital Media; Cambridge Technicals in IT or Level 2/ Level 3 Apprenticeship. |

 |